ggandor/y-combinator-tutorial/README.md

 means to recreate itself on demand: at the point of recursion, it has the body of `Z`_, with_ `f-maker` _already bound_, burnt-in.
-It's easy to see that calling that expression at the point of recursion will ultimately return `self-replicating-f` again, that otherwise works just like `f`, but can get itself returned at the point of recursion if needed – and so on...
+It's easy to see that calling that expression at the point of recursion will ultimately return `self-replicating-f` again (since that is what `Z` does), that otherwise works just like `f`, but can get itself returned at the point of recursion if needed – and so on...

 ```clojure
 (def self-replicating-f (Z f-maker))